maxjacobson/film_snob/README.md

 ## Testing

-Run `rake` to run all of the rspecs.
+Run `rake spec` to run all of the tests.

 ## Code Style

-Run `rubocop` and try to keep the cops happy.
+Run `rake style` to confirm the codebase is looking stylish.

+## Continous Integration

+Run `rake ci` to run both the tests and the style checks, which will be run on Travis; both should pass to have a green build.

 ## Questions?